Valle de Bravo with Kids: A 5 Day Itinerary

 We bought so many avocados, blackberries, guava fruit, mangoes, cucumbers, tomatoes, carrots etc. at this market.
 The produce was great quality and very reasonably priced.

-fresh blackberries at the Valle de Bravo market
+fresh blackberries at the Valle de Bravo market.

+We found this little hole-in-the-wall on the way back from stand-up paddleboarding and it was our favourite restaurant in Valle de Bravo.
 Empanaderia is a few blocks outside the tourist zone and is a real treasure.
-We tried a wide variety of the sweet and savory empanadas on offer and loved each one.
-Empanadas are an easy, non-threatening Mexican food for kids – our kids devoured theirs!
+We tried a wide variety of the sweet and savoury empanadas on offer and loved each one.
+Empanadas are an easy, non-threatening Mexican food for kids; our kids devoured theirs!

-Mi Lupita: There are many take-away vendors in Valle de Bravo who have large barbeques cooking mouth-watering rotisserie chickens.
+There are many take-away vendors in Valle de Bravo who have large barbeques cooking mouth-watering rotisserie chickens.
 Mi Lupita looked especially good so we gave them a try.

-Take away rotisserie chicken and BBQ ribs - kid-friendly Valle de Bravo Restaurants
+Take away rotisserie chicken and BBQ ribs - kid-friendly Valle de Bravo Restaurants.

-Taco Alley: There’s an alleyway in the pedestrian-only part of Valle de Bravo which has back-to-back taco stands the whole way.
+There’s an alleyway in the pedestrian-only part of Valle de Bravo which has back-to-back taco stands the whole way.
 There must be 6-7 different taco stands, each with their stools filled with hungry visitors.

 We ordered take-away tacos a few times from different stands.
 We especially enjoyed the Tacos al Pastor and Arrachera Tacos.

-Ice cream: This place isn’t in Google Maps, but the ice cream at this parlor opposite the church in the main town square was amazing!
+This place isn’t in Google Maps, but the ice cream at this parlor opposite the church in the main town square was amazing!
 We highly recommend the Fresa con Queso, which had fresh strawberries and what appeared to be chunks of cream cheese.
 Yum!

 If you want a simple lunch, you can’t go wrong with stopping at a small tortas stand in Valle de Bravo.
 They make one amazing sandwich!

-Simple Torta sandwiches are a good mexican food for kids
+Simple Torta sandwiches are a good Mexican food for kids.

 Where to Stay in Valle de Bravo